pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 }
 ```

-Each token in a `TokenStream` has a span, and that span tracks where the token is treated as being created - you'll see why we keep on saying "treated as being created" rather than just "created'" [later](#unhygienic-scopes)!
-In the above code sample,
+Each token in a `TokenStream` has a span, and that span tracks where the token is treated as being created - you'll see why we keep on saying "treated as being created" rather than just "created" [later](#unhygienic-scopes)!

+In the above code sample:

 * The tokens in lines marked `[Def]` have spans with scopes that indicate they should be treated as though they were defined here in the definition of `my_hygienic_macro`.
 * The tokens in lines marked with `[Call]` keep their original spans and scopes, which in this case indicate they should be treated as though they were defined at the macro call site, wherever that is.